hunchongtan/nlp-project-clone/UNIBIAS_CULTURAL_BIAS_REPORT.md

 #### 2.2.2 Bias Measurement: Semantic Embeddings

-**Challenge**: In generation tasks, we can't use label distributions.
+**Challenge**: In open-ended generation tasks, we can't use discrete output distributions.
 We need to measure cultural orientation in free-form text.

-**Original UniBias**: Used logit differences between label tokens.
+**Original UniBias**: Used logit differences between discrete output tokens (e.g., answer choices, label tokens).
+For question answering, it measures bias toward certain answer options.
+For classification, it measures bias toward certain labels.

 **Our Adaptation**:
 - **Semantic Bias Scoring**: Use Sentence Transformers to embed generated text